Careers for girls in construction highlighted in Taff’s Well

 Griffiths, who hosted the event is a sustainable civil engineering contractor that helps connect communities through road, rail, water and utilities.
 As a regional company, they have an interest in the social, economic, and environmental well-being of the areas within which they live and work and invest in these local communities through every project they undertake.

-Pupils took part in activities with role models from the four exhibitors: Griffiths, Dŵr Cymru, Transport for Wales and CAF and went on a site tour and visited the Ffordd Bleddyn warehouses to view TFW model train.
+Pupils took part in activities with role models from the four exhibitors: Griffiths, Dŵr Cymru, Transport for Wales and CAF and went on a site tour and visited the Ffordd Bleddyn warehouses to view a TFW model train.

 The “Young Women’s Experiences of Careers Advice and Guidance in Wales” report published last month by Chwarae Teg explores the current picture of career advice services for young women in Wales.
 Frustratingly, it shows that too many career choices continue to be shaped by longstanding gender stereotypes – leading to gender segregation in the workplace and Wales’ persistent gender pay gap.